Privacy Policy

 8.1 Access and Correction

-• Access Requests: Individuals can request access to their personal information by submitting a Data Access Request Form.
+• Access Requests: Individuals can request access by submitting a Data Access Request Form.

-• Correction Requests: Individuals can request corrections to their personal information if it is inaccurate, incomplete, or outdated.
+• Correction Requests: Individuals can request corrections if information is inaccurate, incomplete, or outdated.

 8.2 Retention and Disposal

-• Retention Period: Personal information is retained for as long as necessary to fulfill the purposes for which it was collected, or as required by law.
+• Retention Period: Retained as long as necessary for the purposes collected, or as required by law.

-• Disposal: Secure methods are used to dispose of personal information that is no longer needed.
+• Disposal: Secure methods are used to dispose of information no longer needed.

 9. Privacy Notices and Consent